Author A.S. Byatt, who wrote best-seller 'Possession' and had a beetle named after her, dies at 87

 “My book was written on a kind of high about the pleasures of reading,” she said.

 “Possession” was adapted into a 2002 film starring Gwyneth Paltrow and Aaron Eckhart.
 It was one of several Byatt books to get the film treatment.
-“Morpho Eugenia,” a gothic Victorian novella included in the 1992 book “Angels and Insects,” became a 1995 movie of the same title with Mark Rylance and Kristin Scott Thomas.
+“Morpho Eugenia,” a gothic Victorian novella included in the 1992 book “Angels and Insects,” became a 1995 movie of the same name, starring Mark Rylance and Kristin Scott Thomas.

 Her short story “The Djinn in the Nightingale’s Eye,” which won the 1995 Aga Khan Prize for Fiction, inspired the 2022 fantasy film “Three Thousand Years of Longing.”
 Directed by “Mad Max” filmmaker George Miller, it starred Idris Elba as a genie who spins tales for an academic played by Tilda Swinton.